masterlau/tankswarm/README.md

     >To add a manager to this swarm, run 'docker swarm join-token manager' and follow the instructions.

 2. **Join Docker Worker Nodes to Swarm**
+Login to each of the Docker Swarm Worker Nodes and run the following command.

     > $ docker swarm join \ <br/>
     > --token SWMTKN-1-3pu6hszjas19xyp7ghgosyx9k8atbfcr8p2is99znpy26u2lkl-1awxwuwd3z9j1z3puu7rcgdbx \ <br/>
     > 172.17.0.2:2377<br/>

 3. **List Registered Docker Swarm Nodes**
+On the Docker Swarm Manager, run this command to ensure :

     > $ docker node ls